Identity area

 Biographical history

-Gertrude Langer (nee Fröschel, until the late 1920s also Freschl) was born on 1 July 1908 in Vienna, the daughter of Alois Freschl and Channa / Anna Fröschel, neé Brill.
+Gertrude Langer (née Fröschel, until the late 1920s also Freschl) was born on 1 July 1908 in Vienna, the daughter of Alois Freschl and Channa / Anna Fröschel, neé Brill.
 Her father was manager of Leo Brill & Co., his brother-in-law’s company of garment manufacturers.
+From 1926 Gertrude studied Art History at Vienna University, being taught by Professor Josef Strzygowski.
+In 1928 she also attended lectures by Henri Focillon at the Sorbonne in Paris.
+In 1933 she graduated Doctor of Philosophy in Art History.

-In 1932 she had married fellow student Karl Langer.
-Following the annexation of Austria by Germany in 1938 the Langers migrated to Australia via Greece.
+In 1932 she married fellow student Karl Langer.
+Following the annexation of Austria by Germany in 1938, the Langers migrated to Australia via Greece.
 They arrived in Sydney in May 1939 and came to Brisbane in July 1939.
 Karl Langer commenced work for architects Cook and Kerrison.
 The Langers became Australian citizens in 1946.

 Archival history